-The parcel's lot coverage is approximately 83% impervious.
-C-G zone allows for 80% lot coverage; thus, this parcel is within the required tolerance of the C-G zone allowable lot coverage and eligible for the Runoff from Existing Impervious Surfaces standards as part of Code Section 5-7(c).
+The parcel's lot coverage is approximately 83.9% impervious.
+C-G zone allows for 80% lot coverage.

+Proposed condition is approximately 76.7% impervious.
+This 7.2% reduction in impervious will bring the site into compliance and reduce resulting stormwater volumes.
+This parcel qualifies for Runoff from Existing Impervious Surfaces standards as part of Code Section 5-7(c).
 This development will work with ACC Transportation and Public Works (TPW) to manage existing erosion issues, decrease impervious area, and increase infiltration within the site.